 Range Science Emphasis

-A graduate degree in range science prepares a graduate for careers in rangeland management, wildlife management, habitat management, natural resource conservation and restoration, research, land-use planning, and consultation.
+As a graduate student in Range Science, you will be prepared for careers in rangeland management, wildlife management, habitat management, natural resource conservation and restoration, research, land-use planning, and consultation.

-Cooperative projects with ranchers and federal and state agencies are also conducted.
+Students conduct cooperative projects with ranchers and federal and state agencies.
 Supporting courses at the graduate level include botany, wildlife biology and management, soils, animal science, earth science, plant science, statistics and biochemistry.

 You are welcome to contact any tenure-track faculty advisor whose research may interest you.